-Apparently he had gone home and told his mother that I treated him unfairly, only punishing him and no one else.
-While that was not true, I knew exactly which student she was talking about even before she mentioned his name.
-It was Albert, one of my sometimes-difficult students in my most out of control class.
+Apparently this student had gone home and told his mother that I treated him unfairly, only punishing him and no one else.
+While that was not true, I knew exactly which student my boss was talking about even before she mentioned his name.
+It was Albert, one of my sometimes-difficult students in my most out-of-control class.

 My gut reaction to this news was apathy mixed with resentment.

 While I have an oddly strong affection for other difficult students, I often struggle with liking this kid.
 (Perhaps that was in fact what he had been sensing.)
 He can be extremely disrespectful, and all those disrespectful moments flashed through my mind after my boss left, putting a sour taste in my mouth.

 But then something strange happened.

 After lifting up a quick prayer for God to help my heart change, I started remembering how often this kid has cried in front of me.
 More than most of the other kids.
 Much more than you would expect of a supposed bully.
 I remembered something key I had forgotten about this kid: he is actually quite sensitive.